How to Know If You’re Ready for a Promotion

 First things first: are you genuinely ready for that next step?
 Here’s how to tell if you’re ready for a promotion at work:

-→ You’re crushing it at work: If you’ve been consistently hitting or even smashing your targets and getting things done, that’s a big green light.
+→ You’re consistently exceeding expectations If you’ve been consistently hitting or even smashing your targets and getting things done, that’s a big green light.
 Promotions usually go to the people who are already performing at the next level.

-→ You’ve got more on your plate: If you’ve naturally taken on more responsibility without anyone asking, you’re probably doing more than what’s in your job description.
+→ You’ve taken on more responsibility: If you’ve naturally taken on more responsibility without anyone asking, you’re probably doing more than what’s in your job description.
 That’s a solid sign that you’re ready for more and deserve that promotion.

-→ You’re learning and growing: Whether it’s a new skill, certifications, or just a better understanding of your industry, showing that you’re actively developing yourself is vital to prove that you’re ready.
+→ You’re developing professionally: Whether it’s a new skill, certifications, or just a better understanding of your industry, showing that you’re actively developing yourself is vital to prove that you’re ready.
 It proves you’re serious about moving up.

-→ Positive feedback: What’s the vibe from your boss and colleagues?
+→ You receive strong feedback: What’s the vibe from your boss and colleagues?
 If you get good feedback, especially stuff like “You’d be great in X role”, it might be time to make that move.

 How to Prepare for a Promotion at Work